FrancoCarrillo/SureServie-Client-FrontEnd/README.md

 # SureService

-Repository for the frontend of the SureService application, this frontend application is made with the JavaScript language, with the Angular framework
+Repository for the frontend of the SureService application, this frontend application is made with the TypeScript language, with the Angular framework

 ## Authors